 The more important question may be whether program length really matters.
 When it comes to traditional MBAs, the answer is probably no. There are 12-month MBA programs at top schools like Duke University and New York University.
 But if you're looking at executive MBA programs, chances are that the faster a program is, the less prestigious it will be.
 EMBA programs are already highly intensive in a two-year format.
 Top universities don't want to dilute the quality of those programs by attempting to condense them further.

 There was a time when aspiring executive MBA program students could be reasonably sure their employers would foot the bill for this degree, but the days when employers paid most, if not all, tuition costs for these programs are over.
-In 2018, a full 45 percent of EMBA students were entirely self-funded and 35 percent received only partial sponsorship from their employers.
+In 2022, a full 56 percent of EMBA students were entirely self-funded while only 16 percent received full scholarships.

 Salaries of traditional MBA graduates, on the other hand, vary widely.
-Data collected for the 2019 National Association of Colleges and Employers salary survey suggested that newly minted MBAs earn about $85,000 to $100,000—if they specialize in areas like strategy, engineering, science, or business.
-Other MBAs bring in a lot less because specialization has a big impact on earning potential.
-Earning a healthcare management MBA or human resources MBA may not do much at all to boost your paycheck.
+Data collected for the 2021 National Association of Colleges and Employers salary survey suggested that newly minted MBAs earn about $75,000.

 Don't overlook traditional MBA programs just because you meet the stricter application criteria for executive MBA programs.
 EMBA programs tend to accept fewer students and are more competitive.
 In 2019, the Executive MBA Council reported that the number of applications to executive MBA programs was 31.6 percent higher than in previous years.
 You might have an easier time finding a spot in a traditional MBA program—particularly if you're applying to top business schools.